borkdude/tictactoe/README.md

-Tictactoe: a simple server based game built with Ring, Compojure, lib-noir and Hiccup.
+Tictactoe
 =========
+A simple server based game built with Ring, Compojure, lib-noir and Hiccup.

 To run: